Features

 3) Run Command

-. - Commands are stateless; don’t chain with
+- Commands are stateless; don’t chain with &&or rely on previouscd.

 Examples: